JohnBolger/FFMR/README.md

 ## Optimization:

 After I saved all of the score and matchup data in csv files, I used a for loop to interate through 441 different combinations of alphas and betas and decided I wanted to optimize for a combination of full league accuracy and 2022 accuracy.
-Note that accuracy is just the ratio of correctly predicted outcomes to total number of outcomes and that the score column is simply Accuracy + 2022 Accuracy..
+Note that accuracy is just the ratio of correctly predicted outcomes to total number of outcomes and that the score column is simply Accuracy + 2022 Accuracy.
+I decided that I wanted to optimize for both the total league accuracy and the most recent season accuracy equally.
 See [Accuracy and Optimization.ipynb](https://github.com/JohnBolger/FFMR/blob/main/Accuracy%20and%20Optimization.ipynb) for full code.

 ![](readme_images/alphabeta_table.PNG)